vsfdqfpdpg/phar/README.md

 ## PHP settings
  Open your php.ini file and change `#phar.readonly` to `phar.readonly = Off`
  You can run `php --ini` to locate your php.ini file.
+ You need administrator permission to run this project correctly.
 ## Build
 ```
 git clone https://github.com/vsfdqfpdpg/phar.git
 cd phar
 composer install
-php index.php archive
+sudo php index.php archive
-phar
+sudo phar
 ```
 If everything run successfully, You will see output below.
 ![success](./success.png)